 Takeaway: Look for some sort of distinction next to essential oil components to ensure they are naturally occurring as opposed to isolates.

-Make sure to download your Easy Label Reading Checklist here!
+Make sure to save or screen shot our Easy Label Reading Checklist below!

 References (ABC order)

 Anderson SE, Shane H, Long C, Lukomska E, Meade BJ, Marshall NB.
 Evaluation of the irritancy and hypersensitivity potential following topical application of didecyldimethylammonium chloride.
 Journal of immunotoxicology.
 2016 Jul 3;13(4):557-66.

 Aronson JK.
 Antiseptic drugs and disinfectants.
 InSide Effects of Drugs Annual 2014 Jan 1 (Vol. 35, pp. 435-445).
 Elsevier.